-The questioner poses a question that is probably on the minds of many people.
+This question is probably on the mind of many people.
 It's important to recognize that there is an unstated assumption underlying this question.
-The question assumes that transgenics are inherently different in some way that might prompt us to wonder about their long term effects.
+The question assumes that transgenics are inherently different in some way that might prompt us to wonder about their long-term effects.
 Are GM crops really different?
-Obviously the answer to that depends on how one defines a difference.
-Almost none of our crops grown today exist as such in nature; very few even resemble the wild ancestral plants from which they were domesticated.
-Virtually all our crop plants have been genetically modified by a combination of human selection of desirable phenotypes from spontaneous changes and/or human induced mutations in DNA, without a detailed understanding of the genomic or compositional changes.
-Changes in DNA, or genetic modifications underlie all crop plant improvements.
+Obviously, the answer to that depends on how one defines a difference.
+Almost none of our crops grown today exists as such in nature; very few even resemble the wild ancestral plants from which they were domesticated.
+Virtually all our crop plants have been genetically modified by a combination of human selection of desirable phenotypes from spontaneous changes and/or human-induced mutations in DNA, without a detailed understanding of the genomic or compositional changes.
+Changes in DNA, or genetic modifications, underlie all crop-plant improvements.
 The methods of modern molecular biology that are used in the laboratory to breed transgenic plants are simply new and more precise tools that allow researchers to introduce new traits into plants.
-There is a substantial body of evidence that shows that transgenic breeding used to develop new GM crop varieties actually causes fewer unwanted changes in the DNA, in gene expression (transcriptome), in the proteins present in the crop plant (proteome), and in the composition of the plant (metabolome).
+There is a substantial body of evidence that shows that transgenic breeding used to develop new GM crop varieties actually causes fewer unwanted changes in the DNA, in gene expression (transcriptome), in the proteins present in the crop plant (proteome) and in the composition of the plant (metabolome).

 Said another way, transgenic plants are in every measureable way more like the plants from which they were developed than are other varieties of the same crop developed via breeding methods that were considered conventional.
-Research shows that transgene insertion is more precise and less disruptive to the cell's genetic make-up than other methods used in the plant-breeding laboratory such as chemical and radiation mutagenesis.
-A new GM variety often contains a single well-characterized gene that has added to 30,000 or 40,000 plant genes while traditional varieties may contain hundreds of uncharacterized mutations and/or unknown foreign genes.
+Research shows that transgene insertion is more precise and less disruptive to the cell's genetic makeup than other methods used in the plant-breeding laboratory, such as chemical and radiation mutagenesis.
+A new GM variety often contains a single, well-characterized gene that has added to 30,000 or 40,000 plant genes, while traditional varieties may contain hundreds of uncharacterized mutations and/or unknown foreign genes.
 And the product of that gene was considered safe.
-The National Academy of Sciences of the USA and many other countries, every credible scientific society, global regulatory bodies and expert panels from around the globe that have studied the issues have all concluded that GM crops are less likely to have suffered from unintended changes in breeding that might produce undesirable effects than are crops produced by traditional methods of breeding.
-So to return to the implicit assertion that GM crops are in some way different, the best science says that they are not meaningfully different than others from a hazard or risk perspective.
-Although it can be argued they are, if anything, less likely to contain unwanted surprises.
+The National Academy of Sciences of the United States of America and many other countries, every credible scientific society, global regulatory bodies and expert panels from around the globe that have studied the issues have all concluded that GM crops are less likely to have suffered from unintended changes in breeding that might produce undesirable effects than are crops produced by traditional methods of breeding.
+So, to return to the implicit assertion that GM crops are in some way different, the best science says that they are not meaningfully different from others from a hazard or risk perspective—although it can be argued they are, if anything, less likely to contain unwanted surprises.
 Since comparisons are made to foods that have a history of safe use, it should also be noted here that plant breeding has proven to be a very safe process over many years.

-What does make an important difference in human health is our diet, specifically eating a varied diet in moderation ensures optimal health.
-There are many studies that show a diet rich in fruits and vegetables, that are high in fiber, and low in fats—especially saturated fats—is likely to produce a better health outcome 40–50 years from now.
-So the best food advice that can be given is don’t worry about GM crops, focus on eating a varied, balanced diet in moderation.
-And while you’re at it, get plenty of rest, avoid stress, and exercise regularly.
+What does make an important difference in human health is our diet: specifically, eating a varied diet in moderation ensures optimal health.
+Many studies show that a diet rich in fruits and vegetables, which are high in fiber and low in fats—especially saturated fats—is likely to produce a better health outcome 40–50 years from now.
+So the best food advice I can offer is: is don’t worry about GM crops; focus on eating a varied, balanced diet in moderation.
+And while you’re at it, get plenty of rest, avoid stress and exercise regularly.
 You’ll feel better and live better.

-The example of using lead is not a good analogy to food.
-Firstly, because it is a single compound and not a complex mixture of chemicals like food.
+The example of using lead is not a good analogy to food, firstly because it is a single compound and not a complex mixture of chemicals, like food is.
 Large intakes of many pure chemicals, even food ingredients like salt or baking soda, can be lethal.
-Secondly, because it is one of many known toxic compounds that are not known to occur in food at toxic levels—largely because the food system goes to great lengths to keep lead out of food.
-There certainly are many compounds like lead and mercury that we need to avoid because they are toxic.
+Secondly, it is one of many known toxic compounds that are not known to occur in food at toxic levels—largely because the food system goes to great lengths to keep lead out of food.
+There certainly are many compounds, like lead and mercury, that we need to avoid because they are toxic.